Grivegnée

 Grivegnée (/fr/; Grimgnêye) is a sub-municipality of the city of Liège located in the province of Liège, Wallonia, Belgium.
 It was a separate municipality until 1977.
 On 1 July 1871, Bressoux was detached from Grivegnée.
 On 1 January 1977, Grivegnée was merged into Liège.

+Geography

+Grivegnée occupies the largest part of the urban centre on the right bank of the Maas, north of the Ourthe.
+Grivegnée has a population of around 20,000 people, which makes it the largest in population behind the main city of Liège itself.

+One of the main sights in Grivegnée is the Fort de la Chartreuse.

+The core of Grivegnée is located near the Ourthe.
+In the north-eastern direction there are several other residential areas.